jazho76/house_of_apple_2/README.md

 Breakpoint 4 at 0x7fd5181d3638: file ./libio/libioP.h, line 1042.
 ```

+![5](./images/5.png)

-Oops, execution aborts before reaching the breakpoint.
+Execution aborts before reaching the breakpoint.
 The error suggests that glibc validates the vtable pointer before performing the indirect call.
 Let's inspect the backtrace and see where this happens.

-![5](./images/5.png)

 `fwrite` reaches `_IO_vtable_check` which is rejecting the forged vtable pointer.